 Dr Kelly Johnstone, COH

-Dr Kelly Johnstone is a Certified Occupational Hygienist (COH) with the Australian Institute of Occupational Hygienists (AIOH) and a Fellow and Certified Chartered Generalist Occupational Health and Safety Professional with the Australian Institute of Health and Safety (AIHS) (ChOHSP).
+Kelly is a Certified Occupational Hygienist (COH) with the Australian Institute of Occupational Hygienists (AIOH) and a Fellow and Certified Chartered Generalist Occupational Health and Safety Professional with the Australian Institute of Health and Safety (AIHS) (ChOHSP).
 She has more than 25 years of professional and academic experience having worked as a consultant in a range of sectors including oil and gas, construction, manufacturing, education, and ports.
 Kelly is currently a Senior Lecturer in the Faculty of Science, The University of Queensland (UQ) and is the academic program lead for the Master of Occupational Hygiene.
 She plays an active role within both the AIOH and the AIHS, including being a member of the Australian OHS Education Accreditation Board, and a past Chair and long-term member of the AIOH Professional Development and Education Committee.
 Kelly has a Bachelor of Applied Science (OHS) with Honours, a Master of Science (Occupational Hygiene Practice), and a PhD.
 She has previously worked on applied and academic projects in pesticide exposure, indoor air quality, waste anaesthetic gas exposures, thermal risk assessment, dust exposure characterisation, and a range of OHS related projects, including health and safety professional practice, musculoskeletal risk factors in mobile phone use, and return on investment for OHS initiatives.

 Mr Eduardo Shaw, CIH, CSP